Flash-VAED: Plug-and-Play VAE Decoders for Efficient Video Generation: Experiments

 \subsection{Main Results}

-\textbf{Reconstruction Results.} We present qualitative visual results in Figure~\ref{fig:teaser} and report quantitative evaluations in Table~\ref{tab:main_results}.
+\textbf{Reconstruction Results.} We present qualitative visual results in Figure~\ref{fig:teaser} and report quantitative evaluations in Table~\ref{tab:main_results} and Table~\ref{tab:warping_error}.
+Table~\ref{tab:main_results} compares reconstruction quality and inference speed, while Table~\ref{tab:warping_error} further evaluates temporal consistency using warping error~\cite{warp}.
 For the Wan 2.1 VAE decoder~\citep{wan}, Flash-VAED achieves substantial speedups of 6.16$\times$ on the NVIDIA RTX 5090 D and 5.69$\times$ on the Jetson Orin, while retaining 93.1\% of the original VAE decoder's quality.
 Notably, our reconstructed PSNR reaches 37.61 dB, surpassing even the original VAE decoders of other SOTA video generation models (\citealp{hunyuanvideo}; \citealp{LTXVideo}; \citealp{cogvideo}), which demonstrates the effectiveness of our method on VAE decoders with mainstream compression ratios.
 Compared to the baseline LightVAE-Wan2.1~\citep{lightx2v}, Flash-VAED achieves an impressive 5 dB gain in PSNR at the same inference speed.
-For the LTX-Video VAE~\citep{lightx2v}, Flash-VAED achieves 5.71$\times$ and 5.63$\times$ speedups on the NVIDIA RTX 5090 D and Jetson Orin, respectively, while preserving 96.9\% of the original quality.
+For the LTX-Video VAE~\citep{LTXVideo}, Flash-VAED achieves 5.71$\times$ and 5.63$\times$ speedups on the NVIDIA RTX 5090 D and Jetson Orin, respectively, while preserving 96.9\% of the original quality.
 This further validates the efficacy of our method on VAE decoders with high compression ratios.
-Compared with Turbo-VAED~\citep{turbovaed}, Flash-VAED outperforms in both speed and quality.
+Compared with Turbo-VAED~\cite{turbovaed}, Flash-VAED outperforms in both speed and quality.
 Specifically, Flash-VAED is nearly 2$\times$ faster than Turbo-VAED on the NVIDIA RTX 5090 D and even faster on the Jetson Orin, without specific edge optimizations.
 For quality comparison, our proposed Flash-VAED surpasses Turbo-VAED across all PSNR, SSIM, and LPIPS metrics.

-These superiority arises from (i) a lightweight model design that facilitates fast inference, and (ii) an efficient training strategy that enables Flash-VAED to retain the capabilities of the original VAE decoders.
+Beyond frame-wise reconstruction quality and inference efficiency, we further evaluate the temporal coherence of reconstructed videos by evaluating the warping error~\cite{warp}.
+Given a video sequence, let $x_t$ denote the ground-truth frame at time $t$, and $\hat{x}_t$ denote the reconstructed frame.
+We first estimate the optical flow between adjacent ground-truth frames using a pre-trained RAFT model:

+where $F_t$ represents the motion field from frame $t-1$ to frame $t$.
+The warping error is computed by warping the previous reconstructed frame $\hat{x}_{t-1}$ to the current time step using $F_t$, and measuring its discrepancy from the current reconstructed frame $\hat{x}_t$.
+Formally, the warping error $E_{\mathrm{warp}}$ is defined as: